- About Us

 We take a very creative approach to dance at Brooke Priory to ensure each and every child is engaged and having fun learning, not just those that have a particular interest for the subject.
 Dance classes are included in the timetable from nursery up to form VI and led by ISTD (Imperial Society of Teachers of Dancing) trained teacher Mrs Francesca Ainge.
 Classes are based around the ISTD syllabi and Miss Francesca will often use class topics or the Brooke Priory school values as the basis to enhance the children’s learning of a particular type of dance.

-Brooke Priory children are often invited to partake in dancing exams and we have had some fantastic results.
-Four form II students took their Primary Cecchetti Ballet exam last October and received 1 distinction and 3 merits.
-The Friday lunchtime ballet club are now working towards their Standard 1 Cecchetti ballet exam.
+Brooke Priory children are often invited to partake in dancing exams and we have had some fantastic results with distinction and merits for some of our dancers.
+The Friday lunchtime ballet club are working towards their Standard 1 Cecchetti ballet exam.

 In prep, the children move on to look into dance in more detail and explore different ideas such as how dancers use verbal and non verbal communication, discovering how dancers stay in time with each other and work as a team.
 Recent topics have included the idea of momentum and how we can build our movements and energy.
 Children are encouraged to develop their individuality and freedom of expression and are often given tasks to create their own ideas.